IanAtDazed/ray-streamer/README.md

 So...
 This is my *solution*.
 (Let me know if you do or don't agree to the *solution* part! :smiley:)

 ## High-Level Overview
+This is basically what things look like when it is running:
 ![alt text](images/high_level_activity.png)
 - Streaming takes place, on it's own process, and dumps the raw results onto a Ray *processing* [Queue](ray.util.queue.Queue).
   - The streamer is not waiting for current transformations, analysis, etc. to complete before it can make the next API call.